 When you connect Hootsuite, Buffer, Later, or any other mainstream scheduler to your Facebook account, it connects via OAuth using the Facebook Graph API.
 The Graph API has a permission scope called publish_to_groups, which sounds like what you'd need.
 The problem is that this permission is restricted to groups where you are an admin or moderator.

 For groups you've joined as a regular member, there is no equivalent permission.
 Meta's API design treats member-level posting as a manual, intentional action by the user, not something that should be pre-authorized to apps.
-The implication is that every standard scheduler hits the same wall when you try to schedule to a joined group.
+Every standard scheduler hits the same wall when you try to schedule to a joined group.

 Some schedulers will show your joined groups in a group picker but fail silently or error out when you try to post.
 Others won't show joined groups at all.
 Neither outcome is what you need.